starling021/Phishing-API/README.md

 # Phishing-API
 See my blog @ https://curtbraz.blogspot.com/2018/10/phishapi-tool-rapid-deployment-of-fake.html for more details.
-This API has two main features.
-One allows you to easily deploy cloned landing pages for credential stealing and the other feature is weaponized Word doc creation.
-Both are integrated into Slack for real-time alerting.  <b>I'm currently running this same code for those that don't want to implement their own environment as a free service @ https://phishapi.com!  </b>
+This API has three main features.
+One allows you to easily deploy cloned landing pages for credential stealing, another is weaponized Word doc creation, and the third is saved email campaign templates.
+Both attack methods are integrated into Slack for real-time alerting.  <b>I'm currently running this same code for those that don't want to implement their own environment as a free service @ https://phishapi.com!  </b>

 ## Update